facelessuser/coloraide/docs/src/markdown/colors/rlab.md

 Viewing\ Conditions    | Description
 ---------------------- | -----------
-`white`                | The XYZ values of the reference white scaled by 100.
+`white`                | This is the white point and should be the same as defined in the color class.
+This is provided as (x, y) chromaticity coordinates.
 `adapting_luminance`   | The luminance of the adapting field (often known as `La`).
 The units are in cd/m2.
 `surround`             | A description of the peripheral area.
 Use "dark" for a movie theater, "dim" for e.g. viewing a bright television in a dimly lit room, or "average" for surface colors.
 `discounting`          | Degree of discounting of the illuminant.
 A string of either "hard-copy", "projected-transparency", or "soft-copy".
 Hard copy indicates full discount, or the eye is assumed to be fully adapted to the illuminant.
 Projected transparency performs 50% discount.

 ColorAide must provide some defaults, so the RLAB space has a default set of viewing conditions that uses a D65 white point, an adapting luminance of 1000 lux or a value of ~318.31 cd/m^2^, an "average" surround, and sets discounting to "hard-copy".
+These are the same settings that were demonstrated in the original paper.

 These settings do not have to be used, and a new RLAB variant with different viewing conditions can be created.
 When doing this, the space should be derived from the default RLAB space.